Dhansak ni dar or Parsi potage of lentils and vegetables

 To make the onion kachumbar:

-Mix all the ingredients together tossing them well.
-Allow to sit for at least 2 hours, or if you sit it overnight the onions will pickle a bit.
+Mix all the ingredients together, tossing them well.
+Allow it to sit for at least 2 hours, or if you sit it overnight, the onions will pickle a bit.
 Some folks like the onions fresh and strongly flavored, and some folks prefer it milder, it is your choice.

 To make the caramelized rice pilaf:

-Heat the ghee/oil in a saucepan.
-Add the whole spices and sauté for 30 seconds till the spices release their aroma.
+Heat the ghee or oil in a saucepan.
+Add the whole spices and sauté for 30 seconds until they release their aroma.

-Add the onions and sauté till the onions are deeply colored.
-Add the sugar and continue to sauté till the sugar is caramelized, about 45 seconds.
+Add the onions and sauté till the onions are deeply coloured.
+Add the sugar and continue to sauté till the sugar is caramelized about 45 seconds.
 Add the rice and sauté to coat the rice with the oil.
 Add the salt and water and cook.
-If cooking on the stovetop, add water to the first joint of your finger, salt and mix well.
+If cooking on the stovetop, add water to the first joint of your finger, salt it, and mix well.
 Simmer till cooked.
 I generally transfer this to the rice cooker and have the device finish the rice for me.
-Fluff the rice gently after it has finished cooking to prevent it form caking.
+Fluff the rice gently after it has finished cooking to prevent it from caking.

 Serve the dhansak with the rice and kachumbar.